 - Shuttle or hitchhike necessary

-- Possibility of strong storms
+- Possibility of strong storms and wind

 - Walking on soft sand

 We spent 3 days and 2 nights hiking this 30-mile stretch of beach.
 We pack light, so the pace of the trip was quite relaxing.
 It was almost too relaxing actually - we kinda wanted more walking and did take a couple of side trips to add mileage.
 If you think you’d enjoy packing lighter (and trust me, you will), check out the top picks and gear recommendations section of my site.

 We executed this trip in the beginning of April.
 This trek is open year-round but it will be best in the spring, summer, and fall when the weather is warmer and river levels are lower.
 April could have been a tough time for us to cross the rivers, but we didn’t have any issues.
 Also, pay close attention storm warnings before your trip.
 The sea can get very angry on the coast when heavy storms roll in, so don’t take any chances.

 This trip is about 30 miles with very little elevation gain and 3 large rivers to ford.
 When the tide is low there are large sections of hard-packed sand that make the walking easy.
 When the tide is high (and on some narrow beach sections) you’ll have to walk on softer sand, which is much more tiresome.
 You’ll only have to walk in soft sand for about ¼ of the trip and it’s not really that bad.
 Print out a tide timetable for the dates of your trip.